Health Insurance Quotes

 How the feds will know if you have health insurance

-But how will the government know if you have health insurance -- and how much of a penalty will you pay if you don't?
+But how does the government know if you have health insurance -- and how much of a penalty do you pay if you don't?

 Reporting health insurance coverage

-The health insurance coverage you have in 2014 will be reported to the federal government.
+The health insurance coverage you have during the year will be reported to the federal government when you file your annual taxes.
 Health insurers, employers that sponsor health plans and agencies that administer government health plans will file annual reports to the IRS about who is covered under their plans.
-They will also provide the people they insure with documentation about the coverage.
+They also provide the people they insure with documentation about the coverage.

-Starting in 2015, when you file your tax return for the previous year, you will report whether you and your family members had health insurance coverage.
-The exact forms you will file have yet to be determined, Sutton says.
-Details will be clarified as 2015 approaches.
+When you file your tax return for the previous year, you will report whether you and your family members had health insurance coverage.

-If you did not have health insurance in 2014 and also are not exempt from the mandate, you will pay a tax penalty.
+If you did not have health insurance and also are not exempt from the mandate, you will pay a tax penalty.

 Sutton says the penalty will be subtracted from your income tax refund.
 If you do not get a refund, the penalty likely will be subtracted from any future refund the government owes you.